Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 The shape of the LLM Embedding layer: (vocab_size, embedding_dim)

-After processing in SigLip, these image tokens remain in the vector space of SigLip, which is unrelated to the text token space of the LLM.
+After processing in SigLip, these image tokens still exist in the vector space of SigLip, which is unrelated to the text token space of the LLM.
 For SigLip, these vectors are 768-dimensional.
-However, in our case, the Gemma LLM uses 2048-dimensional vectors (hidden_size
+However, the Gemma LLM we are using has 2048-dimensional vectors (hidden_size).
+Therefore, the most crucial part of the VLM is the Projection Layer, which transforms the image patch vectors into the text token space of the LLM.

 # [Batch_Size, Num_Patches, Embed_Dim] -> [Batch_Size, Num_Patches, Hidden_Size]